 c. the managing of any permanent special funds entrusted to them for the furtherance of the purposes of the church, provided that such duties do not infringe upon the powers and duties of the Session or of the Board of Deacons.

-In buying, selling, and mortgaging real property such officers shall act solely under the authority of the corporation, granted in a duly constituted meeting of the congregation.
+In buying, selling, and mortgaging real property such officers shall act solely under the authority of the corporation, granted in a duly constituted meeting of the corporation.

 DIGEST: The text of BCO 25-7 remains largely that of PCA 1973 and the Proposed BCO (1973), but with several modest changes.
 In short, these changes make the current text more specific and more inclusive; also an unnecessary reiteration at the start of the second sentence has been removed.]